linspector/linspector/README.md

 ### Manifest

 - All of this project **must be MIT licensed**.
-When using 3rd party libraries make sure the license is compatible but MIT should always be preferred if an alternative is available.
+When using 3rd party libraries make sure the license is compatible.
-- The core of Linspector should not use 3rd party libraries.
-Only plugins, notifications and types may use other libraries.
+- The core of Linspector should not use 3rd party libraries if possible.
+Only notifications,
+- plugins, services and tasks may use other libraries.
 But copying code into the source tree is ok when respecting the license.
 Not using 3rd party libraries should always be preferred though.
 - Inline comments should be all lowercase.
 Descriptions and documentation comments